Romans (2013 film): Plot

-A priest named Fr.
-Rodriguez was the priest of the church years ago.
+Years ago, the kind-hearted Fr.
+Rodriguez was the priest in charge of the church.
 A girl fell in love with him and committed suicide after revealing her feelings to him.
-When the townsfolk heard the news, they went to question Fr.
-Rodriguez, who by then had killed himself.
-It is said that his ghost has been killing all the priests who come to the church on the Perunal or Holy Day.
+When the townsfolk got wind of this, they went to question Fr.
+Rodriguez, who by then had committed suicide out of guilt.
+It is believed that his ghost has placed a curse on the church.
+Every priest who has come to this church has died mysteriously on the day of the Perunnal or the Church Festival, which is why no one was interested in coming and reopening the church.

-Akash and Shibu are terrified and plan to escape.
-Akash realizes that he knows Thommichan's daughter Eleena and she knows who Akash is.
-Akash was a magician who was a friend of Eleena.
-He was arrested for cheating and robbery.
-She at first threatens to expose the men but later forgives them after knowing of their good deeds.
+Akash and Shibu are terrified after learning the truth and plan to escape.
+Furthermore, Akash realizes that he knows Thommichan's elder daughter, Eleena, and she knows who Akash really is.
+Akash was a talented magician who performed shows to fund his little sister's medical needs.
+He met Eleena during a function at her college, where after a brief conflict, they became friends.
+He however was arrested for cheating and robbery, losing Eleena's trust in the process.
+She at first threatens to expose the men, but later forgives them after knowing of their unintentional good deeds.

-The men's attempts to flee end up failing as they circle back and end up back in Poomala.
-Finally, Shibu plans to steal some ornaments and escape.
-But Akash opposes him, leading to a fight.
-Shibu locks him in a room and runs away, but Achankunju frees Akash (initially believing that it was a ghost).
-Akash finds out that Shibu has not run away and they reconcile.
+Akash and Shibu's attempt to flee ends up failing, as they somehow circle back and end up in Poomala again.
+Finally, Shibu plans to steal some ornaments brought for the Perunnal and escape.
+But Akash opposes him, leading to a fight where Shibu locks him in a room and runs away.
+Achankunju frees Akash, who finds out that Shibu has not run away and they reconcile.

-Later, on the Perunal, they perform the ritual where the priests are said to die.
+Later, on the Perunnal Day, they perform the ritual where the priests are said to die.
 Akash says that Fr.
 Rodriguez is the cause of the curse and moves to destroy his gravestone.
-But just before he makes his move, he seemingly bleeds to death.
-When the townsfolk blame Fr.
-Paul, Sebu insults Fr.
+But before he could do anything, he seemingly bleeds to death.
+When the townsfolk start to blame and criticize Fr.
+Paul/Akash, Fr.Sebu/Shibu angrilly insults Fr.
 Rodriguez.
-This enrages Pappichayan, an elderly photographer who is highly respected.
+This enrages Pappichayan, an elderly photographer who is highly respected in the village.
 He shouts that the church should be destroyed and a new church in Fr.
-Rodriguez's name should be built.
+Rodriguez's name should be built in its place.